Romans 1

 Because we are about to perish under His wrath because of our sin.

-He is intense in His anger, even though for the moment He withholds judgment.
-This word is often used in concert with the GK 'thumos', which speaks of the 'heat' of His anger.
-Cp.
-Rom 2:8 (indignation {orge} and wrath {thumos}); Rev 16:19; 19:15 (the 'fierceness' {orge} of His 'wrath' {thumos}).
+He is intense in His anger, even though, for the moment, He withholds judgment.
+This word is often used in concert with the GK word 'thumos,' which speaks of the 'heat' of His anger. eg., Rom 2:8 (indignation {orge} and wrath {thumos}); Rev 16:19; 19:15 (the 'fierceness' {orge} of His 'wrath' {thumos}).

-Unrighteousness is that which is against men, because it denies the rule of God. cp.
+Unrighteousness (in attitude or action) is 'wrong' against men, because it denies the rule of God (and defies the rules of justice and morality which God has established for man's benefit). cp.
 Psa 103:6

 ...who 'hold' the truth in unrighteousness- (cf. the same word trans. 'hold fast' in 1The 5:21,22)